The Trajectory PHD Filter for Coexisting Point and Extended Target Tracking: The Gamma Gaussian Inverse Wishart Implementation

 where

 It is worth noting that if $\vert \mathbf{w} \vert > 1$, the target must be an extended target, but if $\vert \mathbf{w} \vert = 1$, the target may be a point, an extended target or the clutter.
-Therefore, we add the delta function $\delta_{1}[\vert \mathbf{w} \vert]$ in eqs. \eqref{w_point} and \eqref{dw_point}.
-For the specific update for the factors of GGIW components in \eqref{Up_ep}, we have following equations:
+Therefore, we add the delta function $\delta_{1}[\vert \mathbf{w} \vert]$ in \eqref{w_point} and \eqref{dw_point}. { From \eqref{w_extend}--\eqref{dw_point}, we can see that the intensities of trajectories of point and extended targets are obtained according to the prior and the weights of the different data-association hypotheses of the G-TPHD filter recursion.
+In particular, the weights of the intensity components for point targets, depend on that of the extended targets, and viceversa.} For the specific update for the factors of GGIW components in \eqref{Up_ep}, we have following equations:

 where

 To calculate the direct Gaussian update for point targets, i.e., $(\widehat{m}_{p,j}^k,\widehat{P}_{p,j}^k)$, we follow the same principles as \cite{Angel2019TPHD}.
 Besides, the measurement likelihood function for coexisting point and extended targets is obtained by: